nasa-jpl/sstmp/README_SSTMP.md

 1. Clone this repository
 1. Change to the directory containing `skaffold.yaml` : `cd src`
 1. Install SSTMP: run `skaffold debug`
+1. You may want to customize your artifact repository, for example to change the data storage location.
+Copy `/src/minio-example.yaml` , for example to `minio-yourcopy.yaml`, edit the contents and then run `kubectl --force -f minio-yourcopy.yaml`.
+(Future versions of SSTMP will have a more elegant way to do this.)

 Otherwise, you may want to follow the [more detailed instructions which start from a bare Ubuntu installation](SETUP_ubuntu.md).